stitchdata/docs/_account-security/account-security.md

 icon: "user-profile"
 display-title: "Your Stitch account"
-display-summary: "Manage your account and learn about Stitch's security practices."
+display-summary: "Set up and manage your Stitch account."
 weight: 2